-- the checklist showing completion of course requirements - the portfolio developed in Professional Development and Field Work (EDPL 631 and 632), - the field experience journal and self-assessment record over the length of program - the assessment on the competencies completed by the supervising administrator, - three pieces of evidence focused directly on each of the six standards with a reflection paper on each standard. - the Master Research Project, 9(e) The systematic procedures that govern the summative assessment include a defensible process and criteria, such as rubrics, for evaluating performance, an appeal process, and a procedure for candidates to repeat portions of the assessment as needed.
-Response The process for assessment including the rubric used for assessing the candidate portfolio is outlined above in responses to this standard, is included in the syllabus for EDPL 631 and 632 and in the Field Experience Handbook found in Appendix A. Candidates will be presented with the overall assessment plan in the orientation to the program and the process will be reviewed during each term in the courses 631 and 632.
-As outlined above and in the syllabus for EDPL 631 and 632 the summative recommendation for the program will be one of the following: - Pass meeting full expectations and recommended for the Preliminary Administration Services Credential - Pass with specific requirements to be completed within a specified timeline - Failure with a recommendation to complete EDPL 631-632, specific program courses, or major portions thereof. - Failure with a recommendation to withdraw from the Educational Leadership Program The summative assessment of the Educational Leadership Program may be appealed to the instructor, and if necessary to the Chair of the Education Department.
+- the checklist showing completion of course requirements - the portfolio developed in Professional Development and Field Work (EDPL 631 and 632) - the field experience journal and self-assessment record over the length of program - the assessment on the competencies completed by the supervising administrator - three pieces of evidence focused directly on each of the six standards with a reflection paper on each standard - the Master Research Project or comprehensive examination 9(e) The systematic procedures that govern the summative assessment include a defensible process and criteria, such as rubrics, for evaluating performance, an appeal process, and a procedure for candidates to repeat portions of the assessment as needed.
+The process for assessment including the rubric used for assessing the candidate portfolio is outlined above in responses to this standard, is included in the syllabus for EDPL 631 and 632 and in the field experience handbook found in Appendix A. Candidates are presented with the overall assessment plan in the orientation to the program and the process is reviewed during each term in the courses 631 and 632.
+As outlined above and in the syllabus for EDPL 631 and 632 the summative recommendation for the program is one of the following: - Pass meeting full expectations and recommended for the Preliminary Administration Services Credential - Pass with specific requirements to be completed within a specified timeline - Failure with a recommendation to complete EDPL 631-632, specific program courses, or major portions thereof. - Failure with a recommendation to withdraw from the Educational Leadership Program The summative assessment of the Educational Leadership Program may be appealed to the instructor, and if necessary to the Associate Dean of the School of Education.
 Final course grades may be appealed to the instructor, then to program coordinator, and if necessary to the University Grade Appeals Committee.
-The Course Grade Appeals process is outlined on page 31 of the CSUCI Course Catalog.
+The Course Grade Appeals process is outlined in the CSUCI University Catalog.
 9(f) One or more persons who are responsible for the program recommend candidates for the Preliminary Administrative Services Credential on the basis of all available information of each candidate's competence and performance.
-Response The university coordinator of the Educational Leadership Program will make the final recommendation for the Preliminary Administrative Services Credential using all of the information on the candidate's competence and performance.
+The university coordinator of the Educational Leadership Program makes the final recommendation for the Preliminary Administrative Services Credential using all of the information on the candidate's competence and performance.
 This information includes: